 The virus can infect children but symptoms are very mild and grave consequences from the virus are very rare in children.

 Children rarely spread the virus.
 Usually, they get the virus from an adult.
 Rates of the spread of COVID-19 in day-care and school are very low.

 vomiting and diarrhoea,

-Rarely children develop a multi system condition named " Paediatric Inflammatory Multi-system Syndrome Temporally associated with SARS-CoV-2 (PIMS-TS)" with Covid-19.
+Rarely do children develop a multi-system condition named " Paediatric Inflammatory Multi-system Syndrome Temporally associated with SARS-CoV-2 (PIMS-TS)" with Covid-19.
 There has been no case of PIMS-TS in Australia.

-If our children are unwell , no matter how mild they are please use Telehealth and get them tested.
-While they are unwell they need to stay home and if COVID-19 test is positive they need to be in isolation(home) until public health unit/your doctor advise that they can go back to school or day-care.
+If our children are unwell, no matter how mild they are please use Telehealth and get them tested.
+While they are unwell they need to stay home and if the COVID-19 test is positive they need to be in isolation(home) until the public health unit/your doctor advises that they can go back to school or day-care.

 For test sites in VIC please click here: Test sites in VIC

 With Telehealth you can get information about symptoms, test sites and documents needed.
 It is important that you know you are not alone and your doctors are one phone call away to help.